Best of Morocco Family Holiday

 RAMADAN

-The important month of Ramadan will be in progress 22 March - 20 April 2023 and 10 March to 08 April 2024, and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
+The important month of Ramadan will be in progress 10 March to 08 April 2024 and 1 March to 30 March 2025 and and the Eid ul-Fitr festival will be held directly at its conclusion for 3-4 days.
 Ramadan is a festival of sacrifice where the devout refrain from eating or drinking during daylight hours.
 During Ramadan, business hours are shortened, including opening hours at some tourist attractions.
 Alcohol is not permitted during daylight hours and many restaurants will be closed.
 While you should expect some delays and inconveniences during this period, the month is a fantastic opportunity to travel in a Muslim country and witness this unique period, particularly the nightly celebrations when the sun sets and the fast is broken.
 Please note that although the Eid ul-Fitr festival can also be a fascinating time to travel it's a period of national holiday.
 Most government offices and businesses will be closed and some tourist site opening hours may be affected.

 In case of emergency

 While we always endeavour to provide the best possible holiday experience, due to the nature of travel and the areas we visit sometimes things can and do go wrong.
-Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or our local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.
+Should any issue occur while you are on your trip, it is imperative that you discuss this with your group leader or local representative straight away so that they can do their best to rectify the problem and save any potential negative impact on the rest of your trip.

-We recognise that there may be times when your group leader/local partner may not be able to resolve a situation to your satisfaction - if this is the case, please ask the leader to speak to their direct manager.
+We recognise that there may be times when your group leader or local representative may not be able to resolve a situation to your satisfaction - if this is the case, please ask the group leader or local representative to speak to their direct manager.

 You may also choose to provide details in your online feedback, which we ask you to complete within 30 days of the end of your trip.
 Please do be aware that it is very difficult for us to provide any practical help after the trip is completed, so informing us while still travelling will give us the opportunity to resolve the issue in real-time.